 If you decide to withdraw from this course, you must follow the proper ATLAS procedure.
 Students should familiarize themselves with Valencia College’s withdrawal policy.
-The withdrawal deadline for this term is listed below in the Important Dates section.
+The withdrawal deadline for this term is July 8, 2016.
 Per Valencia Withdrawal Policy, a student cannot withdraw and obtain a grade of W after this deadline.
 After this withdrawal deadline, students will only receive a letter grade of A, B, C, D or F.

-Important: The Department of Education requires online students to show attendance by submitting homework during the first week of classes.
-To comply with this Federal law, you must successfully complete assignments before the second Tuesday of the term.
-Successfully completing assignments means to:
+Important: The U.S. Department of Education requires online students to show attendance by submitting homework during the first week of classes.
+The Department of Education has made it clear that simply logging into an online course does not constitute attendance as an "academically-related activity."
+To comply with this Federal law in my class, you must successfully complete the following assignments:

-(2) Complete the Student Introduction assignment, found in the "Discussions" section in BB,
+(2) By the second Monday of the term: Complete the Student Introduction assignment, found in the "Discussions" section in BB.

-(3) Complete -with 100% the Syllabus Quiz found in the Assessments (tests) section in BB, and
+(3) By the second Monday of the term: Complete - with 100% - the Syllabus Quiz found in Blackboard, and

-(4) Complete at least one Online Homework in Maple T.A. lesson with a score of at least 80%.
+(4) By the second Monday of the term: Complete at least one Online Homework in WebAssign, with a score of at least 80%.

-Any student that does not comply with this Federal requirement will be dropped from the course as a No-Show.
+Any student that does not comply with the Federal requirement -as specified above- will be dropped from the course as a No-Show.

 In addition to the textbook math lessons and guidance and assistance from your instructor, you have supplementary academic support: